 The Dying Earth setting was created by Jack Vance, a titan of old-school Fantasy and Sci-fi fiction.
 He influenced countless SF&F writers and if you want to understand the DNA of either genre then you should try to track down his books.

 Even if you aren’t worried about the history of fantastical fiction and just like reading a good adventure with pretty prose then the Dying Earth is a great world to get lost in.
 It’s colourful, grandiose, verbose and shot through with wry humour.
 It’s a world at the edge of time; when the sun is on the verge of going out and the nihilistic remnants of humanity are dwindling into extinction.
-For all that darkness it is still a fun place to visit.
+For all that darkness it’s still a fun place to visit.

 There are no elves or dwarves or dark lords in the Dying Earth and the magic of its wizards may just be a more advanced kind of science than our own.

-Instead of more recognisable fantasy tropes there are carnivorous monsters that will use cunning arguments to try to convince you that it is in your best interests to let them eat you.
+There are, however, carnivorous monsters that will use cunning arguments to try to convince you that it is in your best interests to let them eat you.
 There are also little green men, they won’t try to abduct you though because they’re too busy riding around on dragonflies and trading secrets for salt.

 - Big name modern authors from George R. R. Martin to China Mieville cite him as an influence and/or rave about how much they love reading him if given the slightest provocation.